BinPro/CONCOCT/doc/complete_example.md

 Assembling Metagenomic Reads
 ----------------------------
-The first step in the analysis is to assemble all reads into contigs, here we use the software [Velvet](http://www.ebi.ac.uk/~zerbino/velvet/) for this.
+The first step in the analysis is to assemble all reads into contigs, in the standard tutorial we use the software [Velvet](http://www.ebi.ac.uk/~zerbino/velvet/) for this.
 This step can be computationaly intensive but for this small data set comprising a synthetic community of four species and 16 samples (100,000 reads per sample) it can be performed in a few minutes.
-If you do not wish to execute this step, the resulting contigs are already in the test data repository, and you can copy them from there insted.
-The commands for running Velvet are:
+We will not execute this step, the resulting contigs are already in the test data repository, and you can copy them from there instead:

-    cd $CONCOCT_EXAMPLE
-    cat $CONCOCT_TEST/reads/Sample*_R1.fa > All_R1.fa
-    cat $CONCOCT_TEST/reads/Sample*_R2.fa > All_R2.fa
-    velveth velveth_k71 71 -fasta -shortPaired -separate All_R1.fa All_R2.fa
-    velvetg velveth_k71 -ins_length 400 -exp_cov auto -cov_cutoff auto

-After the assembly is finished create a directory with the resulting contigs and copy the result of Velvet there (this output is also in ```$CONCOCT_TEST/contigs```):

     mkdir contigs
-    cp velveth_k71/contigs.fa contigs/velvet_71.fa
+    cp $CONCOCT_TEST/contigs/contigs.fa contigs/velvet_71.fa
-    rm All_R1.fa
-    rm All_R2.fa

 Cutting up contigs
 ----------------------------